 Because we wanted the real Korean experience, we decided to rent a traditional dress Hanbok and visit the Palaces and take some amazing pictures.

 Rent a Hanbok and experience the real Korean experience!

-Before renting our dresses, before heading North, we stopped by at the Deoksugung Palace.
+Before renting our dresses, and heading North, we stopped by the Deoksugung Palace.

 Entrance ticket fee: Adult: 1,000 won ; Children: 500 won

 Subway: City Hall Station (subway line 1) exit 2

 Read all about my oneday Hanbok experience here!